VikaLubenets/Algorithms/Discrete Math in CS/Mathematical thinking in CS.md

 * One example is enough for proof
 * No need to disclose the sources
 * Beware: claim may be false(!)

+## How to find an example?

+Magic Squares - the table with the numbers that consist the same sum in horisontal, vertical and diagonal lines